ZhaoboDing/WaterlooWorksSkimmer/README.md

 # WaterlooWorksSkimmer

-A chrome extension helps see the brief information of work experiences just by hovering mouse over the work id instead of opening whole web page of the work.
+A chrome extension helps see the brief information of work opportunities just by hovering mouse over the work id instead of opening whole web page of the work.

 ## Demo